How to Add Costs to FeedXL

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-Let’s take a look at two common mistakes horse owners make:
+Let’s take a look at two common mistakes horse owners make: underfeeding and overfeeding.

-Underfeeding, which can lead to health and performance issues because certain nutrients are not being met.
+Underfeeding can lead to health and performance issues because certain nutrients are not being met.

-Overfeeding, where you are supplying more than you need of multiple nutrients.
+Overfeeding is where you are supplying more than you need of multiple nutrients.
 At best, overfeeding is a WASTE OF MONEY!
 At worst, it will cause nutrient toxicity and can make your horse very sick!

 One of the most important reasons you use a tool like FeedXL is to identify and correct nutrient deficiencies in the diet that result from ‘underfeeding’.